gplaps/ICR2FFB/README.md

 # FFB for ICR2 – BETA 0.1
 **USE AT YOUR OWN RISK**

-This is a custom Force Feedback application for the classic racing simulator **IndyCar Racing II**.
+This is a custom Force Feedback application for the classic racing simulator **IndyCar Racing II** by Papyrus.
-It reads telemetry directly from memory and applies realistic force feedback to supported racing wheels.

 This app works by reading memory from the game (speed, tire loads, etc.) and uses that to send DirectInput force effects to your wheel.

+Its all a lot of guesswork and workarounds bandaided together but it feels ok!

+This is my first ever big program, so I am sure it could be done better in almost every aspect, let me know if theres an obvious mistake!

+Big thanks to SK and Eric H for all their help in bringing this to life.

 ---